Preparing Future Faculty Program

-In a nation-wide study, 98 percent of participant respondents said they would recommend PFF to peers interested in academic careers because the program:
+In a nationwide study, 98 percent of participant respondents said they would recommend PFF to peers interested in academic careers for the following reasons:

-- Prepares graduate students for academic careers at postsecondary institutions.
+- PFF prepares graduate students for academic careers at postsecondary institutions.

-- Helps graduate students conduct productive job searches and achieve early career success.
+- It helps graduate students conduct productive job searches and achieve early career success.

-- Provides professional development that does not extend time-to-degree.
+- The program provides professional development that does not extend time-to-degree.

 PFF Program Requirements

-The requirements to finish the PFF certificate are:
+The following requirements are needed to finish the PFF certificate:

-- Attend two reading groups as a participant and a third as a leader
+- Three reading groups as a participant and a fourth as a leader

-The Teaching Effectiveness class (15 MLTI 8041) will be offered during fall semester.
+Update: Teaching Effectiveness (PD8041) will be offered during fall semester.

-The Academic Job Search class (15 MLTI 8042) will be offered during spring semester.
+Academic Job Search (PD8042) will be offered during spring semester.

 Download a copy of the Program Manual to use as a critical guide for your Preparing Future Faculty experience.